How does the compact work for military or military spouses?

 I live in a compact state where I am licensed.
 How do I get a license in a noncompact state?

 Apply for licensure by endorsement to the board of nursing in the state where you seek a license.
+You may be issued a single state license valid only in the state of issuance.
 Applications can be found on that board of nursing’s website.
+Visit ncsbn.org for board contact information.

 I am graduating from a nursing program this year.
 Can I take the NCLEX in a different state?

-The NCLEX can be taken in any state convenient to you.
+The NCLEX® is a national exam and can be taken in any state convenient to you.
+It is not a state exam.
 The results will be directed to the board of nursing where you applied for your authorization to test (ATT) and licensure.
-You should apply for a license in the state where you intend to legally reside and/or practice.
+If you are applying to a compact state for a multistate license, you should apply in the state where you intend to legally reside.
+If you are applying for a license in a non-compact state, you should apply for a license in the state where you intend to practice.

 I live in a noncompact state, but I will be changing my primary state of residence to a compact state in a few months for a job.
 Can I apply for a license in that state now so I can work immediately after moving?